- Who Has Access to Your Cloud Storage?

 Your hosting provider is responsible for the storage and safety of your data.
-While we can safely say that most of their employees can be trusted to do their work in a professional manner, there will always be the bad apples that will either lose or steal your data (read our cloud storage reviews to get an idea of which services have the best track record, here).
+While we can safely say that most of their employees can be trusted to do their work in a professional manner, there will always be the bad apples that will either lose or steal your data.

 Disgruntled employees pose a threat as they will sometimes look for ways to get back at their employers.
 The higher up the food ladder these employees are, the greater the risk they pose to your data.

 This, unfortunately, is a scenario you can’t control.
 All you can do is look for a reliable provider.
 However, know that even the best cloud storage providers can have rogue employees.